immarisabel/foto-organizer/README.md

 # foto-organizer
-simple desktop app to organize our backup pictures by original metadata
+simple desktop app to organizePhotos our backup pictures by original metadata